 So, a 20-year-old would hold 20 percent of their portfolio in bonds.
 By the time this investor reaches 50, the bond portion of the portfolio would have gradually increased, in 1 percent increments, to now represent 50 percent of his portfolio.

-Now, if you’re new to investing, it might make sense to start with some simple portfolio suggestions that you can easily replicate for yourself.
+If you’re new to investing, it might make sense to start with some simple portfolio suggestions that you can easily replicate for yourself.
 And then adjust as necessary.

 In that case, here are some asset allocation options to entertain.